mvahaste/meridian/README.md

 ## Issues & Feature Requests

-If you've encountered any issues or have any feature requests feel free to [create an issue](https://github.com/mvahaste/meridian/issues/new/choose) or [open a pull request](https://github.com/mvahaste/meridian/compare).
+If you find a bug or want to request a feature feel free to open an issue or submit a pull request.

+I'm mainly developing this theme for myself but I'll try to address any issues or requests to the best of my ability.

 ## Development Guide